victorliu-sq/PaperWriting/BambooSMP.md

-## BambooSMP
+## BambooSMP Parallel Framework

 Building upon the adaptive execution policy, the BambooSMP leverages a coordinated interplay between the Primary GPU, the Secondary GPU,and the Host CPU to manage data structures and dynamically adjust its execution strategy to ensure optimal performance.

+BambooSMP has a prechecking step to handle the prefect case.At the beginning, each participant selects their top choices from their preference lists, and a corresponding match is established.
+If all participants have distinct top choices, the matching is stable, making further steps unnecessary.
+Otherwise, the algorithm proceeds to the initialization step to prepare data structures for further proposals.

-The main thread of BambooSMP initiates the process by transferring the men’s and women’s preference lists from the Host CPU to the Primary GPU, establishing the foundation for the preprocessing of the PRMatrix.
-Following this, The PRMatrix, PartnerRank and Next arrays are initialized on the Primary GPU  for the subsequent execution of the BambooKernel.
+During the intilization step, BambooSMP transfers the men’s and women’s preference lists from the Host CPU to the Primary GPU, establishing the foundation for the preprocessing of the PRMatrix.
+After that, the PRMatrix, PartnerRank and Next arrays are initialized on the Primary GPU for the subsequent execution of the BambooKernel.

-After that, two threads, represented by t1 and t2, are then launched to execute procedures `doWorkOnGPU` and `doWorkOnCPU`, respectively.
+Following the initlialization, two threads, represented by t1 and t2, are then launched to execute procedures `doWorkOnGPU` and `doWorkOnCPU`, respectively.
 As name indicates, `doWorkOnGPU` will launch the `BambooKernel` on the primary GPU to handle proposals in parallel.
 Concurrently, t2 will repeatedly executes `IdentifyUnmatchedManKernel` on the Secondary GPU and perform potential operations on the host.

 Given that  `IdentifyUnmatchedManKernel` requires access to women’s preference lists and `PartnerRank`, Peer-to-Peer memory access is employed.
 This allows the Secondary GPU to directly access these data structures on the Primary GPU.
 Additionally, duplicate sets of Next and PartnerRank are allocated on the Secondary GPU to mirror the corresponding contents on the Primary GPU.
 If IdentifyUnmatchedManKernel determines that only one man remains unmatched, the replicated data structures on the Secondary GPU, along with the PRMatrix on the Primary GPU, are transferred back to the host system to facilitate subsequent serial proposals on the host.